couchbase-examples/java-springdata-quickstart/README.md

 Often, the first step developers take after creating their database is to create a REST API that can perform Create, Read, Update, and Delete (CRUD) operations for that database.
 This repo is designed to teach you and give you a starter project (in Java using Spring Data) to generate such a REST API.
 After you have installed the travel-sample bucket in your database, you can run this application which is a REST API with Swagger documentation so that you can learn:

 1. How to create, read, update, and delete documents using Key-Value[ operations](https://docs.couchbase.com/java-sdk/current/howtos/kv-operations.html) (KV operations).
 KV operations are unique to Couchbase and provide super fast (think microseconds) queries.
-2. How to write simple parametrized [N1QL queries](https://docs.couchbase.com/java-sdk/current/howtos/n1ql-queries-with-sdk.html) using the built-in travel-sample bucket.
+2. How to write simple parametrized [SQL++ Queries](https://docs.couchbase.com/java-sdk/current/howtos/n1ql-queries-with-sdk.html) using the built-in travel-sample bucket.

 Full documentation for the tutorial can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-quickstart-spring-data-java/).